Shamrock Club of Wisconsin: State chapters

-Statewide chapters hold monthly meetings, organize Saint Patrick's Day parades, hold various festivities, raise the flag over the State Capitol, as well as other Irish related activities.
-In New London club leprechauns change the towns name to New Dublin for St. Patrick's Day week.
-All of the chapters are involved in fund-raising and have donated thousands of dollars to numerous causes in the past four decades.
-Membership includes the printed version of the monthly publication.
+Statewide chapters hold monthly meetings, organize Saint Patrick's Day parades, hold various celebrations, raise the flag over the State Capitol, and carry out other Irish related activities.
+In the New London club, leprechauns change the towns name to New Dublin for St. Patrick's Day week.
+All of the chapters are involved in fund-raising and have donated thousands of dollars to numerous causes for the past four decades.
+Chapters print a monthly publication for members of the club.

 Milwaukee Chapter of the Shamrock Club of Wisconsin

 The Milwaukee Chapter meets the first Thursday of each month at the Irish Cultural and Heritage Center, 2133 West Wisconsin Avenue.

 Milwaukee Saint Patrick's Day activities throughout the year include: